I’m not sure if you noticed but I made a pretty big claim in my last post:

 This brings us to one of the great taboos of personal finance which is that most people are self-sabotaging.

-This inconvenient truth gets swept under the carpet in the earnest and somewhat prissy tone adopted in most personal finance content.
+This inconvenient truth gets swept under the carpet in the earnest tone adopted in most personal finance content.

 That’s a nice assumption (nice as in polite) but one which bears no relationship to the real world.
-That’s because self-sabotage is a thing and I put it to you, dear reader, that most people are self-sabotaging to some extent (although not you, obviously).
+That’s because self-sabotage is a thing and I put it to you, dear reader, that most people are self-sabotaging (although not you, obviously).

 Let’s start with some small examples.
 When I see someone sitting in a parked car with the engine idling, burning money as they go nowhere, I see self-sabotage.
 When I read that about a third of food is thrown away uneaten, I see self-sabotage.
 When I see an obese person with knee problems, I see self-sabotage.
 And whenever I see people complaining (but not taking action) I see self-sabotage.

 Are those examples too small for you?
-Well, stuff like that matters because of the incredibly powerful effect of The Aggregation of Marginal Gains.
+Well, stuff like that matters because of the incredible power of The Aggregation of Marginal Gains.
 In forward gear, this propels you into The Sunlit Uplands of Wealth Creation.
 But in reverse gear, you end up dodging turds in The Septic Tank of Mediocrity.

 If you’d like a bigger example of self-sabotage, how does burning down your own house sound to you?